 Yes, there are times where sharing your email password can seem like the path of least resistance, but that doesn’t make it the right thing to do.
 Employees know this too.
 Part of why employees share passwords is because they perceive it makes their jobs easier.
 And many employees say they would be less likely to share their passwords if their company made delegation easier.

 A true collaborative inbox eliminates the problem of password sharing—and gains you many benefits, including better security, team accountability, and decreases in lost productivity.

-A collaborative inbox allows gives each team member their own unique, individual login.
-You can then grant team members access to the shared inboxes they need to access in order to perform their duties—including when someone needs extra help or an employee is going to be out of the office.
+A collaborative inbox gives each team member their own unique, individual login.
+You can then grant team members access to shared inboxes they need in order to perform their duties—including when someone needs extra help or an employee is going to be out of the office.
 When someone leaves the company or transfers to a different team, you can simply modify or remove their access accordingly, instead of having to change your own password or reset the password for an inbox used by multiple people.

 When each team member has their own unique login, you can also keep better track of security.
 If someone’s login does get compromised, then you know which account to tend to and which team member to talk with about the situation.
 You can pinpoint the problem faster while minimizing the productivity impact on the rest of the team.